shakebugs/shake-docs/docs/react/setup.md

 cd ios && pod install && cd ..
 ```

+import ReactVersion from '@site/src/base/ReactVersion';

+After the installation also run `pod update Shake` to be perfectly sure you're using the latest Shake <ReactVersion/>.

 ## Set compileSdkVersion version in the build.gradle file
 Since Shake requires `compileSdkVersion` 29 or greater, verify that `compileSdkVersion` is correctly set in the */android/build.gradle* file.